mikeizbicki/ucr-cs100/textbook/tools/git/advanced-git/README.md

 `HEAD` is the pointer that your repository is currently at.
 You can think of this like the current pointer in a list that points to the item in the list that you are currently working with.

 `number_of_commits` is the number of commits that you wish to go back by.
-If you have 10 commits that you want to squash, you can type in 10, and git will start at the head, and traverse back 10 commits.
+If you have 10 commits that you want to squash, you type in 10, and git will start at the head and traverse back 10 commits.

 A window in your preferred text-editor should open with "pick" proceeded by the commit numbers.